Create Custom View Panes in the MoveIt Pro Desktop App

 - Include JavaScript for interactive features

-- Enable ROS Bridge integration to interact with ROS topics (see ROS Bridge Integration)
+- Enable ROS access to interact with ROS topics through the MoveIt Pro Web bridge (see ROS Integration)